Alan W. Partin

-Alan Wayne Partin (born in 1961) is an American prostate surgeon and researcher.
-He is the Jakurski Family Director of the Brady Urological Institute, Urologist-In-Chief of Johns Hopkins School of Medicine, and professor of Urology, Pathology, and Oncology.
+Alan Wayne Partin (March 16, 1961 – March 28, 2023) was an American prostate surgeon and researcher.
+He was the Jakurski Family Director of the Brady Urological Institute, Urologist-In-Chief of Johns Hopkins School of Medicine, and professor of urology, Pathology, and Oncology.
 In 1993, he developed the PartinTables to help prostate cancer patients get an accurate prediction of their likelihood of being cured.

 Early life and education

-Partin was born in 1961 and raised in Mississippi where he grew up playing football and basketball.
+Partin was born March 16, 1961 and raised in Mississippi where he grew up playing football and basketball.
 While attending Grenada High School, he ran track and was valedictorian of the 1979 graduating class.
-He enrolled at the University of Mississippi while majoring in vetrenarian studies but switched to chemistry in his second year.
-Following graduation, Partin enrolled at the University of Mississippi where he was an offensive lineman on the football team from 1979-82, earning two varsity letters.
+He enrolled at the University of Mississippi while majoring in veterinarian studies but switched to chemistry in his second year.
+Following graduation, Partin enrolled at the University of Mississippi where he was an offensive lineman on the football team from 1979 to 1982, earning two varsity letters.
 He achieved Academic All-SEC honors and received the National Football Foundation UM Chapter Scholar-Athlete Award.
-Partin later credited football for training him to accept change and think fast on his feet.
+Partin later credited football with training him to accept change and think fast on his feet.

 Following his Bachelor of Science degree, Partin completed his medical degree and PhD at Johns Hopkins School of Medicine (JHUSOM).
 As a graduate student, under the guidance of Patrick Walsh, Partin published Morphometric measurement of tumor volume and percent of gland involvement as predictors of pathological stage in clinical stage B prostate cancer, which has become one of the most referenced papers in the history of urology.